HealthFlow-Payer-System/healthflow-be-insuree_py/README.md

 * renewal_photo_age_child": age (in months) of a picture due for renewal for children (default: `12`)
 * no_location_check : if implementation is at a national scale without any Location check for all Users (default: False)
+* use_contextual_enrolment_officer_selection": Enables automatic assignment of
+  the current user as the enrolment officer when uploading an insuree photo.
+If 'True', the officer is inferred from session; if 'False', manual selection remains available. (default: 'False)

 ## openIMIS Modules Dependencies
 * location.models.HealthFacility